-Having your first birth earlier in life is generally associated with lower educational attainment, higher completed fertility, and worse health and labor outcomes.
+Having a first birth earlier in life is generally associated with lower educational attainment, higher completed fertility, and worse health and labor outcomes.
 This is, however, not necessarily indicative of a causal relationship between earlier first birth and the other outcomes.
-A woman who, for example, has a lower expected return to education may decide that using contraceptive is not worth the cost and therefore would be more likely to conceive and subsequently drop out of school.
-Furthermore, as long as fertility is well below natural fertility levels having an earlier birth will not, in itself, increase your fertility.
+A woman who, for example, has a lower expected return to education may decide that using contraceptives is not worth the cost and therefore would be more likely to conceive and subsequently drop out of school.
+Furthermore, as long as fertility is well below natural fertility levels, having an earlier birth will not, in itself, increase total fertility.

-For this reason most of the literature has focused mainly on what determines the timing of first births—and to some extent on whether women are more likely to drop out of school after their first birth.
-In the relatively small literature on timing of first births there are two main approaches to trying to identify whether a causal relationship exists between timing of first birth and other outcomes.
-One is to look for variables that can be argued to only affect one of the other, with no direct effect on the other outcomes, and jointly estimate the various decisions.
-The other approach is experimental where researchers randomly access to a program that is believe to influence one of decisions and then examine whether the timing of births and the other outcomes are affected by the program.
+For this reason, most of the literature has focused mainly on what determines the timing of first births and, to some extent, on whether women are more likely to drop out of school after their first birth.
+In the relatively small literature on timing of first births, there are two main approaches to trying to identify a causal relationship between timing of first birth and other outcomes.
+One is to look for variables that plausibly only affect one or the other, with no direct effect on the other outcomes, and then jointly estimate the various decisions.
+The other approach is experimental, where researchers randomly grant access to a program that is believe to influence one of these decisions and then examine whether the timing of births and the other outcomes are affected by the program.
 The downside of both approaches is that we cannot learn much about what completed fertility is going to look like.
-Even experiments that follow people for an extended period, like the seven years in Duflo, Dupas, and Kremer (2015), only gets to the beginning of the prime childbearing years, 20 to 30.
+Even experiments that follow people for an extended period, like the seven years in Duflo, Dupas, and Kremer (2015), only extends to the beginning of the prime childbearing years, ages 20 to 30.
 Independent of method, the results suggest that increasing education is important in delaying marriage and first birth (Duflo, Dupas, and Kremer 2015; Marchetta and Sahn 2016) An important caveat is, however, the effects of interventions may disappear quickly after the end of the program (Baird, McIntosh, and Özler 2016).

 Bargaining Power and Sex Preference

-An important question is what happens when husband and wife do not agree on the desired number of children they have.
-The originally literature on this question mainly showed that families do not necessarily behave as if husband and wife have similar preference.
-One way to get at this is to look at unearned income that can attributed to either the wife and husband.
-If the number of children born changes with shifts in the distribution of unearned income that indicates that the partners have different preferences.
+An important question is what happens when husband and wife do not agree on the desired number of children.
+The original literature on this question mainly showed that families do not necessarily behave as if husband and wife have similar preferences.
+One way to get at this is to look at unearned income that can be attributed to either the wife or the husband.
+If the number of children born changes with shifts in the distribution of this income, this indicates that the partners have different preferences.

-Results from Thailand show that women with more “bargaining power” spent less time working and preferred to have more children (Schultz 1990).
-The result that women prefer more children is not generally supported and in most cases men have a higher preferred number of children than women (Westoff 2010).
-An example of this is Malaysia where both ethnic Chinese and ethnic Malay husbands had a higher ideal number of children than their wives, although the ideal numbers where below the actual number of children for both partners (Rasul 2008).
+Results from Thailand as of the 1980s show that women with more “bargaining power” spent less time working and preferred to have more children (Schultz 1990).
+The result that women prefer more children is not generally supported, however, and in most cases men have a higher preferred number of children than women (Westoff 2010).
+An example of this is Malaysia where both ethnic Chinese and ethnic Malay husbands had a higher ideal number of children than their wives, although the ideal numbers were below the actual number of children for both partners (Rasul 2008).